 Who is Guinevere?

-The idea of Guinevere’s Gifted Group was born in late 2007, when Jaime Smith began teaching a writing class for her daughter’s homeschool co-op.
+The idea of Guinevere’s Gifted Group was born in 2008, when Jaime Smith began teaching a writing class for her daughter’s homeschool co-op.
 She chose to use a little-known program from Prufrock Press called King Arthur’s Academy.
 The children quickly took to the fanciful plots and imagined themselves as students in a magical boarding school, with Headmistress Guinevere as their instructor.
 The live co-op then evolved into an online literature group, and now into Online G3.

 G3 classes have all been absolutely AMAZING for my student, who’s been taking them since the beginning!
 The online community helps make learning fun and interactive.
 Headmistress Guinevere and her students are all so smart that class discussions are always on a high plane.
 Thank you, G3!